microsoft/FluidFramework/packages/dds/tree/README.md

 There are a lot of different factors motivating the creation of this Tree DDS.
-A wide variety of possible consumers (across several companies) have overlapping feature requirements which seem like they can best be met by collaborating on a single feature rich tree implementation powered by fluid.
+A wide variety of possible consumers (across several companies) have overlapping feature requirements which seem like they can best be met by collaborating on a single feature rich tree implementation powered by Fluid.
 The current feature focus is on:

 - Semantics: